The-Kevin/Easy-crackme-arm64-macOS/README.md

 This project is very simple, just a binary that will ask an user and a serial number your objective is try bypass this using reverse engineer in assembly

+may I'll put other levels inside this project, the idea is make more crackmes to arm64

 ## Requirements

 OS: MacOs 10^